 The figure below summarizes the impacts considered when analyzing commercial harvesters as users of the Pacific halibut resource.

 Besides shaping the complex combination of local effects, the interlinked nature of the industries in the economy is creating cross-regional impacts.
 Policies or any other exogenous changes may have an economic impact not only on the region where they are observed but also on the regions with strong economic ties with the region subjected to the change.
 A multiregional IO model accounts for that.
-The general structure of the input to the multiregional IO model is available here.
+The general structure of the input to the multiregional IO model is presented in Figure 2.

 The standard input-output framework provides little insight into the workforce’s demographics that builds the market for supply and demand of labor.
 Adopting the IO model extended to the so-called social accounting matrix (SAM), the calculated effects account for commuting patterns where the labor’s place of employment and place of residence differ.
+The structure of SAM with endogenized households is available in Figure 3.
 It is of particular use when focusing on industries that employ a considerable share of non-residents for temporary assignments that imply a negative net flow of income to the region and, consequently, impacts on households are not necessarily equal to impacts on earnings in the region.
 The SAM-based model with endogenous households also allows for detailed accounting of household earnings by place of residence, including earnings from other sources (e.g., government transfers, dividends, interest, and rent), outflows to the government (e.g., personal income taxes), and households net savings by region.
-The structure of SAM with endogenized households is available here.
 The model components associated with household accounts largely align with these considered in Seung (2014).

 The Pacific halibut multiregional economic impact assessment (PHMEIA) model is a multiregional SAM model developed with a specific purpose of assessing the economic contribution of Pacific halibut resource to the economy of the United States and Canada.
 The model reflects the interdependencies between eleven major sectors, both producing goods and services, as well as two Pacific halibut-specific sectors.
 These include the Pacific halibut commercial fishing sector and the forward-linked Pacific halibut processing sector.
 The inclusion of the Pacific halibut charter sector is underway.
 The list of industries considered in the PHMEIA model, as well as primary commodities they produce, is available in the table at the end of this section.
 The model considers three primary Pacific halibut producing regions, as well as residual regions, to account for cross-boundary effects of fishing in the Pacific northwest: